 - Ensure that the RV you rent in Canada is capable of doing what you planned.
 This applies mostly to trips into the Canadian backcountry.
-Not all 4×4 vehicles are the same.
+Not all 4WD vehicles are the same.

-- Gasoline is not cheap in Canada either, even with our own oil fields.
+- Gasoline is not cheap in Canada, even with our own oil fields.
 The province of Alberta has the lowest gasoline prices.
-Filling up at more isolated places, gas prices are higher.
+Filling up with gasoline at more isolated places costs more.

-It is a good idea to start looking around early if you want to rent a Camper or RV.
+It is a good idea to start looking around early if you want to rent a camper.
 Look around even earlier if you need a camper rental during the main tourist season, July/August.
-Campers and RV’s are the most popular ways to travel in Canada, and unless you get in early you have to take what’s left in the end.
+Campers and RVs are the most popular ways to travel in Canada, and unless you get in early you have to take what’s left in the end.